 The payment function on smartwatches (e.g. Fitbit Pay and Garmin Pay) is protected by a PIN code.
 With Swatch Pay, transactions up to a maximum of 80 Swiss francs (as of 2021) are possible without the PIN code.
 For purchases above this amount, the credit card pin must be entered at the terminal in the usual way.
 This limit can vary depending on the country.

 What happens if the wearable is stolen?
 Here too, the card owner can block the payment function immediately, advises Drescher.
 They can do this in the manufacturer’s app.

 Contactless payment: four myths

 Our expert explains why credit cards with NFC are completely secure.

 Today, billions of devices are connected with the Internet and the number is increasing at an astonishing rate.
 In theory, the development of the "Internet of Things" (IoT) gives clients absolute freedom to pay with an object of their choice.
 That’s why the number of wearables is also on the rise.
 As an innovative company, investing in new technologies and anticipating the latest trends is a UBS priority.

 Paying with SwatchPAY!

 Since January 2019, UBS account holders can use the SwatchPAY! payment system introduced by Swatch.
-This enables your Mastercard data to be stored on an NFC chip in one of the four Swatch models available for the system.
-Installation is quick and easy: clients install an app, scan their credit card and link the credit or prepaid card with the watch in the Swatch store.
-Quick, simple, contactless payment is then possible wherever NFC payments are accepted.
+You can store your Mastercard or VISA card on one of around 20 Swatch models available for the payment system.
+Installation is quick and easy: either directly in a Swatch store, on the Swatch website or on your smartphone.